daniel-britos/daniel-britos/README.md

 # Hello World! :earth_americas: :earth_asia: :earth_africa:

-##### *I have knowledge in C# .NET EF, Sql Server, JQuery, Javascript, HTML, CSS, NodeJs*
+<p> I have knowledge in C# .NET EF, Sql Server, JQuery, Javascript, HTML, CSS, NodeJs
- am currently working on personal projects and I am looking to participate in any project.* that allows me to develop in the IT industry.*
+am currently working on personal projects and I am looking to participate in any project. that allows me to develop in the IT industry.</p>

 ##### *You can contact me in any of my social networks or in my email.*
 ###### [GitHub Pages](https://github.com/daniel-britos).